-[America, around 1815] A few months later, Hedy Bergmann and her sons had left the Old World, although parting had been hard for all of them.
+[America, around 1815] A few months later, Hedy Bergmann and her sons had left their home in the Duchy of Berg, to build a new life for themselves in America.
+Yet, parting had been hard.

 Soon, the three young men were inseparable.
 Niklas and Heinrich were most of the time with James in Washington and helped re-build the city after the fire.
 Henry was out and about with the engineers and architects.
 As word about his abilities got around quickly, he was summoned to help with other major projects, among them even in the construction of the Erie Canal from New York City to Buffalo at the Erie Lake.